tektutor/conan-march-2026/Day1/README.md

   - NPM for NodeJS or Javascript languages
   - nuget for Visual Studio
   - pip for Python
+  - System Package Managers
-  - Package Managers on the OS level
+    - installs packages on the OS level
-    - apt or apt-get, yum, rpm, dnf, etc.,
+    - apt or apt-get, brew, yum, rpm, dnf, etc.,
 - Conan installs third-party packages on a project level
 - Conan also supports transitive dependencies
   - Your application depends on Library A